 If you’re currently in a financial position where you can’t spend a lot of money on prepping, you may think that putting together an effective survival armory is not an option for you right now.

-But on the contrary, the reality is that it’s perfectly possible to put together a complete survival armory for $500 or less.
+On the contrary, it’s perfectly possible to put together a complete survival armory for $500 or less.
 Obviously, this means that you’ll have to limit the number of guns you buy as well as purchase budget versions of those guns.
 Even though you won’t get the best, it can still be done.

 Keep in mind that a budget armory does not have to be a permanent armory.
 If you’re short on cash now but firmly believe that having at least a small collection of guns at your disposal is necessary as part of your survival/disaster preparations, purchasing budget guns can be an excellent temporary solution until you find yourself in a better financial position later on.

 In this article, we will cover the three most important types of guns to have in any survival armory regardless of budget, and then bring up three specific guns you can buy that will fulfill those basic types.

 WHAT ARE THE THREE MOST IMPORTANT GUNS TO OWN IN YOUR ARMORY?

 Since you’re limited to $500, you must restrict yourself to the guns that are critical.
 If you do any perusing online, you’ll find articles telling you that you need to have anywhere from five to fifteen different guns in your armory.